Black-Photon/black-photon.github.io/_posts/2019-03-15-personality.md

 ---
-layout: page
+layout: post
-subheadline:  "Stories"
 title:  "Personality"
-teaser: "I had an idea for a way to embody parts of my personality into a short story"
+subtitle: "I had an idea for a way to embody parts of my personality into a short story"
-categories:
+header-img: img/in-post/thinking.jpg
+header-style: text
+tags:
     - ideas
-header: no
 ---

 I’m walking.
 Stars watch from the nights sky, and all is silent but for a shiver behind a rock.
 I ready my sword, approaching the stone.
 I consider what it could be.
 Somebody just cold, maybe an enemy.
 Or perhaps it could be my future self, frozen in time.
 I reach the rock, and look behind.